 - $648 million (December 17, 2013)

-With Mega Millions, it's up to you to decide if you want to collect your winnings as a single lump sum or if you want them paid out in annual payments over 30 years.
-This latter option is called an annuity payment, and though it'll take a long time to get your earnings, you'll get much more altogether because you'll be taxed less.
+Though annuities take a long time to collect, you'll get much more of your money because you'll be taxed less.
 Plus you'll never have to worry about squandering all your money all at once!

 If you're playing online from another country, keep in mind that your own country may also tax your winnings.

 How to Play Mega Millions Online